-Calculated Field Sum Divided by Count in Pivot Table
+How to Achieve a Calculated Field Sum Divided by Count in a Pivot Table

-Suppose we have Sales in amounts of different cities in a dataset.
-And we want to calculate the average sale amounts of each city with or without imposed conditions.
-We can achieve this using Pivot Table Calculated Field Sum then divide the Sum by the Sum of Total Sale Count.
+Below, we have sales in amounts of different cities in a dataset.
+We want to calculate the average sale amounts of each city with or without imposed conditions.
+We can achieve this using the Pivot Table Calculated Field Sum, then dividing the Sum by the Total Sale Count.

 Dataset-Pivot Table Calculated Field Sum Divided by Count

-What is the Calculated Field in Pivot Table?
+What is the Calculated Field in the Pivot Table?

 For any dataset or range of data, we can insert a Pivot Table by going simply to the Insert tab > selecting Pivot Table from the Tables section.

-In the Pivot Table, all the entries are either in text or number values.
-If we place the cursor on any of the entries the PivotTable Analyze ribbon shows up.
-Follow the below sequences to insert a calculated field in the Pivot Table.
+All the entries in the Pivot Table are either text or number values.
+If we place the cursor on any entry, the PivotTable Analyze ribbon appears.

 Caculated field-Pivot Table Calculated Field Sum Divided by Count